Gladys Cromwell: Literary pursuits

 In 1916, the Cromwells would take a step further on the road to independence when they together rented an apartment on the corner of Park Avenue and 61st Street, at 535 Park Avenue.

 World War I and death

 The entry of the United States into World War I in April 1917 significantly impacted Gladys Cromwell's life and career.
 In January 1918, she and her twin sister, Dorothea, joined the American Red Cross.
 Their decision can perhaps be understood by the influences present within their personal life.
-Cromwells older sister May, who was living in Paris was already active as a relief worker in 1916, helping Belgian war orphans and Cromwells sister-in-law Agnes held a position on the Committee on Women's Service as treasurer.
-The committee worked closely with the Red Cross and its main purpose was to employ women instead of men in non-combatant roles ,such as relief work.
-Furthermore the sister felt it was duty of theirs;
+Cromwell's older sister May, who was living in Paris was already active as a relief worker in 1916, helping Belgian war orphans and Cromwell's sister-in-law Agnes held a position on the Committee on Women's Service as treasurer.
+The committee worked closely with the Red Cross and its main purpose was to employ women instead of men in non-combatant roles, such as relief work.
+Furthermore, the sister felt it was duty of theirs;